Offshore wind

 - deliver economic and employment opportunities to regional communities directly affected by the energy transition.

 The Australian Government passed the Offshore Electricity Infrastructure Act 2021 in 2021, which includes a National Framework for licensing offshore generation and transmission infrastructure in Commonwealth waters.
-The Act empowers the Federal Minister for Climate Change and Energy to 'declare' areas off the coastline as suitable for offshore wind development.
+The Act empowers the Australian Minister for Climate Change and Energy to 'declare' areas off the coastline as suitable for offshore wind development.
 The National Framework is an important step for developing an offshore wind industry in New South Wales and Australia.